tuf33757/TUCapstone/README.md

 License
 ----
 MIT

-This code was created or collected by MERIT TEAM and friend.
+This code was created or collected by MERIT TEAM and friends.

 "It may be a MeSS but so was our project."